Stand with Ukraine flag

 Where:

-• CLOUD_RPC_HOST - ip address of the machine with the ThingsBoard platform;
+• CLOUD_RPC_HOST: he IP address or hostname of the machine running the ThingsBoard platform.

 Doc info icon